Robbie Baldwin: New Warriors: The New Team

-The next day, when Haechi and Sun Girl are forcefully taken to Singapore by Inhuman supremacists led by Lash, Speedball and the rest of the New Warriors go to save them, battling through all the floors of a skyscraper filled with innocent, mind-controlled people.
+When Haechi and Sun Girl are forcefully taken to Singapore by Inhuman supremacists led by Lash, Speedball and the rest of the New Warriors go to save them, battling through all the floors of a skyscraper filled with innocent, mind-controlled people.
 As they do so, Robbie asks Scarlet Spider if Hummingbird has said anything about him and jokingly suggests to not believe anything she says because "she is really weird".
 When Scarlet Spider reprimands him for his timing and asks if Robbie can take anything seriously, Speedball discharges his Penance powers on the remaining mind-controlled adversaries and somberly proclaims "Yes.
 I can".
 They battle and defeat Lash's henchmen, who teleport away.

-During a distraction trip the group takes to a bar in Prague, Hummingbird insists on dancing with Robbie.
-She reveals to him that she is enjoying herself, as much as possible, since she is certain she will die soon as "Mictlan rises" (an event that portended in her dreams for months).

 Some time later, the New Warriors locate the High Evolutionary to stop him from continuing to pursue his plan.
 With great coordination, they expertly board his ship, defeat his last Evolutionaries and trap him.
 It is then that the Eternals appear to ensure the High Evolutionary fulfills his agenda and prevent the Celestials from judging and destroying Earth.
 As the situation turns for the worse, Robbie coldly assess each of his teammates and sees they are fighting a losing battle.
 Nevertheless, he throws his best against the Eternals and for a moment manages to inspire the others to do the same and gain the upper hand.
-Hummingbird then uses her telepathy to discover that the leader of the Eternals, Zuras, was lying, and the Celestials weren't coming.
+Hummingbird then uses her telepathy to discover that the leader of the Eternals, Zuras, was lying, and the Celestials were not coming.
 This was seemingly in vain, as the New Warriors are defeated and used to power up the machine while Zuras manages to silence them or deflect any suspicion of his persona from his peers.

 However, Justice, who had been dealt with separately from the rest of the team, returns to the fight and frees his teammates, damaging the High Evolutionary's machine in the process.
 Justice then convinces the rest of the Eternals and the High Evolutionary that Zuras had, indeed, been lying.
-The leader of the Eternals is forced to admit the Celestials weren't coming, albeit blaming the attempted genocide entirely on the High Evolutionary with the excuse "he had been tricked by him too".
+The leader of the Eternals is forced to admit the Celestials were not coming, albeit blaming the attempted genocide entirely on the High Evolutionary with the excuse "he had been tricked by him too".
 The Eternals leave, warned by the New Warriors not to come back.
 Robbie is seen happily walking away with the rest of his teammates from the crashed ship.

-During the "Outlawed" storyline, Robbie appears as a member of C.R.A.D.L.E. when a law is passed that forbids superheroes who are below the age of 21.